StiltFox/Dial-UP/README.md

 Doing this will cause problems when CMake needs to find one of these packages. `find_package(DialUp REQUIRED)` will fail without help.
 To fix this we need to tell cmake where to find the cmake configuration files.
-To do this we will add the following line to our `~/.bashrc` file, or however you persist environment variables: `export `
+To do this we will add the following line to our `~/.bashrc` file, or however you persist environment variables:
+`export DialUp_DIR=${HOME}/.local/Stilt_Fox/DialUp`.

+**NOTE:** The path provided above could be wrong.
+You will ned to find where the cmake config file is installed on your machine.

 ## Linking to Stilt Fox&reg; Dial-Up